Eastern Oregon Corps

 AKA: The Rangers of Eastern Oregon

-1964 – Lee Allen (Former Director of the Athena-Weston Falcons)
+1964 – Lee Allen (Former founder/director of the Athena-Weston Falcons)

 Lee Allen passed away in 1965.